romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-In which formats can GitHub audit logs be exported?
+Q: In which formats can GitHub audit logs be exported?
 <details><summary>Show the answer</summary><p>

 - **JSON and CSV**
 </details>

 ---
-In a software development company's GitHub organization, what is the primary responsibility of a Security Manager?
+Q: In a software development company's GitHub organization, what is the primary responsibility of a Security Manager?
 <details><summary>Show the answer</summary><p>

 - **They oversee security alerts and configure code security settings across the organization, with read access to all repositories**